-The ombuds adheres to the International Ombudsman Association (IOA) Code of Ethics and Standards of Practice by providing confidential*, impartial, informal and independent assistance to individuals and groups.
+The Ombuds Office policies and practices are detailed in the Kenyon College Ombuds Office Services Charter.
+The ombuds adheres to the International Ombudsman Association (IOA) Code of Ethics and Standards of Practice by providing confidential, impartial, informal and independent assistance to individuals and groups.

 The ombuds is an informal resource that may facilitate communication.
 However, the ombuds but does not participate in any formal grievance processes, make any judgments or binding decisions.
 Use of ombuds services is voluntary for all visitors.